thesse1/webmethods-api-gateway-staging/README.md

 ## Pipelines for API Gateway configurations

-The API Gateway Staging solution includes eight Azure DevOps build pipelines for deploying API Gateway configurations from the Azure DevOps repository to CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments.
-In each pipeline, the API Gateway assets configured in the environment configuration folder will be imported on the target environment.
+The API Gateway Staging solution includes eight Azure DevOps build pipelines (for each tenant) for deploying API Gateway configurations from the Azure DevOps repository to CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT environments and eight pipelines (for each tenant) for exporting the API Gateway configurations from CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT and PROD-EXT into the Azure DevOps repository.

+In each pipeline, the API Gateway assets configured in the environment configuration folder will be imported on / exported from the target environment.

 Every pipeline will publish the following artifact:
 - CONFIG_configuration, BUILD_configuration etc.: The API Gateway asset archive (ZIP file) containing the assets imported on CONFIG, BUILD etc.

 These artifacts will be stored by Azure DevOps for some time.
 They will enable auditing and bug fixing of pipeline builds.

-After importing the API Gateway assets, the configuration pipelines will execute some steps for initializing the API Gateway:
+After importing the API Gateway assets, the configuration deployment pipelines will execute some steps for initializing the API Gateway:
 - Configuration of environment-specific loadbalancer URL
 - Configuration of environment-specific proxy
 - Configuration of environment-specific OAuth2 and JWT configuration parameters in the local Authorization Server and JWT Provider alias